BrandwatchLtd/tabler/README.md

 The included plugins are also AMD modules and should be required in the same manner as the main module.

-As you can see, plugin options cannot currently be specific when calling the create method.
-You can normally set these after the fact (eg table.pager.options.pageSize or table.sortable.sorter)
+As you can see, plugin options cannot currently be specified when calling the create method.
+You can set these after the fact instead (eg table.pager.options.pageSize or table.sortable.sorter)

 ## Included Plugins